KristopherKubicki/argon2_quantum/README.md

 # Argon2 Quantum

-This project demonstrates a simulated "quantum" pre-hash followed by a classic memory-hard KDF.
-The quantum step is emulated and **not** real security.
+This project demonstrates a quantum inspired pre-hash using a random byte retrieved from AWS KMS followed by a classic memory-hard KDF.
+The quantum step is implemented via the `GenerateRandom` API to show a true service call.

 ## Getting Started